airr-community/receptor-germline-tools/README.md

 optional arguments:
   -h, --help            show this help message and exit -s DUMMY_SUBGROUP, --dummy_subgroup DUMMY_SUBGROUP
-                        subgroup to use when no subgroup has been defined -a DUMMY_ALLELE, --dummy_allele DUMMY_ALLELE
+                        subgroup to use when no subgroup has been defined (default: 0) -a DUMMY_ALLELE, --dummy_allele DUMMY_ALLELE
-                        allele to use when no allele has been defined -u, --un_dummy        translate dummy names back to label form
+                        allele to use when no allele has been defined (default: 00) -u, --un_dummy        translate dummy names back to label form
 ```